maibennett/sta235/exampleSite/content/Syllabus/grading/_index.en.md

 ### ATTENDANCE EXPECTATIONS

-I expect all students will attend each class, *if they are feeling well*.
+I expect all students will attend each class, if they are feeling well.
 Attendance is the easiest way to learn the different topics that will be covered in class and ask questions.
-Even though I will not take attendance every class, there will be some classes that attendance will be registered, and it will count towards your participation grade.
+Even though I will not take attendance for every class, there will be some classes where attendance will be registered, and it will count towards your participation grade.

-If you need to justify an absence due to sickness, please do it through the appropriate channels by contacting Student Emergency Services (SES).
+The attendance policy is designed in a lenient way to provide students with flexibility in case of any unexpected issue (including, but not limited to, sickness).
+All students can skip one class (with registered attendance) without excuses, and can make up for an additional absence through participation.
+Please read the grading section for more details on the specific policy.
+Recording of each class will be made available at the end of each week, but they are not a replacement for in-person attendance.

 ### BEHAVIOR EXPECTATIONS